qnn/template-all/README.md

-This repo is used to easily and quickly deploy four websites with different layouts.
+This repo is used to easily and quickly deploy websites with different layouts.
 Submodules may be not updated in time.
-Warning: This repo may be removed in the future.
+> Warning: This repo may be removed in the future.

+## Requirements

+* jekyll 1.0

-### Usage
+## Usage

     git clone git://github.com/qnn/template-all.git
     cd template-all/
     git submodule init
     git submodule update
-    bash change_layouts.sh
+    bash update_layouts.sh
     bash generate_all.sh

-### Developers
+## Developers

 * caiguanhao